-''' connect / as sysdba @$ORACLE_HOME/drdaas/admin/drdasqtt_translator_setup.sql Enter schema in which the SQL Translator Interface Package will be created as well as into which the third-party SQL translator will be loaded (usually SYSIBM).
-SQL Translator Interface Package Schema:SYSIBM Enter unqualified name of the SQL Translator Interface Package SQL Translator Interface Package Name: DBTooIntPkg Enter schema in which the Translation Profile will be created: Translation Profile Schema: TRANS ADMIN Enter the unqualified name of the translation profile: Translation Profile Name: MyDBTooTransProfile Enter the "language" type of the translator: C, java, etc Translator Language: JAVA Enter the path names of the third-party SQL Translator objects; (All objects must be located under the "rdbms/" directory, for example: "rdbms/drdaas/jlib/objecta.jar").
+''' connect / as sysdba @$ORACLE_HOME/drdaas/admin/drdasqtt_translator_setup.sql Enter schema in which the SQL Translator Interface Package will be created as as into which the third-party SQL translator will be loaded (usually SYSIBM).
+SQL Translator Interface Package Schema:SYSIBM Enter unqualified name of the SQL Translator Interface Package SQL Translator Interface Package Name: DBTooIntPkg Enter schema in which the Translation Profile will be created: Translation Profile Schema: TRANS_ADMIN Enter the unqualified name of the translation profile: Translation Profile Name: MyDBTooTransProfile Enter the "language" type of the translator: C, java, etc Translator Language: JAVA Enter the path names of the third-party SQL Translator objects; (All objects must be located under the "rdbms/" directory, for example: "rdbms/drdaas/jlib/objecta.jar").
 Enter all path qualified objects, one per prompt, up to 10.
 Enter "" for all remaining object prompts.
-SQL Translator object#1: rdbms/drdaas/jlib/ThirdPartyDB2Translator.class SQL Translator object#2: "" SQL Translator object#10: "" Enter the signature for the entry for 'translateSQL' in one of the previously entered SQL Translator objects: Entry for translateSQL:ThirdPartyTranslator.translateSQL(oracle.sql.CLOB,oracle.sql.CLOB[]) Enter the signature for the entry for 'translateError' in one of the previously entered SQL Translator objects callout for translateError:ThirdPartyTranslator.translateError(int,int[],java.lang.String[]) '''
+SQL Translator object#1: rdbms/drdaas/jlib/ThirdPartyDB2Translator.class SQL Translator object#2: "" '''